The World Health Organization (WHO) estimates a global shortage of 4.3 million physicians, nurses, and other healthcare professionals.

 This can be overcome by taking right actions in the right direction like expanding medical residencies, creating incentives for physicians to work in underserved areas, developing new methods of health care delivery (such as telemedicine), encouraging alternate sources of health care (e.g., complementary medicine), and Increasing funding for Health Resources And Services Administration programs that support physician recruitment or retention.

-There are many reasons for the physician shortage.
+There are many causes of physician shortage.
 Some of them are many doctors leaving the field after graduating from medical school, and a lack of new physicians with the required training and experience.

 Additionally, insurance companies do not always provide enough reimbursement to doctors, making it difficult for them to practice medicine.
 Finally, legislation has been passed that limits how much time doctors can spend seeing patients per day.